smeehan12/standalone-recast-tutorial/_episodes/09-scaling.md

 > The MC event weight is stored as a vector named `mcEventWeights` in the [`EventInfo` object](proquest-safaribooksonline-com.ezproxy.library.uvic.ca/), which we're already retrieving to print out the run number and event number for each event.
 The weight that we're interested in is the "nominal" event weight, which is the 0th element in this vector.
 Add code to AnalysisPayload.cxx to collect the nominal event weight for each event as a `float` variable and print this variable out along with the run number and event number.
 >
 > #### Part 2
 > Now, weight each event by its MC event weight when filling the four histograms in AnalysisPayload.cxx.
+Once you're happy with your updates, you can commit and push them to your AnalysisPayload repo.
+Remember to update the main repo to the latest commit of AnalysisPayload.
 >
 > #### Part 3 (**Bonus**)
 > Adapt the sample python script provided [here](https://twiki.cern.ch/twiki/bin/view/AtlasProtected/AthAnalysisBase#How_to_print_the_sum_of_weights) to access your DAOD file and obtain the associated sum of MC event weights at AOD level (remember to volume-mount the signal DAOD file along with the python script so the script can access this file in the container).
 Add this script to your local analysis repo (eg. in a directory named `python`), and push the update to gitlab.